tytydraco/yessleep/out/The_lighthouse_that_doesnt_guides_ships.md

 Before I could answer, the boatman emerged from the mist exposed by the brass and amber glow of a dull oil lamp, Seamus MacNeil, ancient, spine curved like the very planks he walked on, oilskin yellow, his coat gleaming with moisture.
 His eyes were the pale grey of winter sky, and they fixed on me with something between recognition and dread.

-“Aye, Another Graves,” he rasped in an accent old Gaelic, my last name sounding like gravel dragged across barnacles.
+“Aye, Another Graves,” he rasped in an accent, old Gaelic, my last name sounding like gravel dragged across barnacles.

 “Ye carry the look of him, though you’re a wee bit lass.
 Same curious look in the eyes.
 All ye Graves carry that similar gaze upon em.
 Reckless!”
 He coughed a thick mucus from his mouth into the churning seawater.

 “I’ll take ye aboard,” the old mariner muttered, “but only because the hull of me boat cries out for a fresh coat of paint.
 The poor lass has borne too many seasons of salt and shadow.”